rlucas7/devdataboard/README.md

 ## Packaged Install

 The vscode extension is not released onto the VSCode marketplace currently.
-To install the tip if `MAIN` do:

-NOTE: if `vsce` is not installed already you can do `npm install -g @vscode/vsce` to install globally.
+If `vsce` is not installed already you can do `npm install -g @vscode/vsce` to install globally.
+To install the tip of `MAIN` navigate to the top level directory you have cloned from git remote.
+Then do:

 ```bash
 vsce package
 ```
+now you should see a file called

+`devdataboard-<major.minor.bugfix>.vsix`
+where the version number inside the `<>` corresponds to your local setting in package.json.

+Now to run the `.vsix` local build do:

 ## Release Notes